842 Route 25A, Northport, NY 11768

 An Award-Winning Suffolk County Divorce Lawyer

 Divorce is a difficult time, and you will face many important decisions.
-You need a divorce lawyer in Suffolk County who understands that each divorce is different.
+You need a divorce lawyer in Long Island who understands that each divorce is different.
 You should know exactly how your attorney is going to handle your case and whether they are best suited to handle your divorce or not.

-Ask for your free consultation as well as a FREE financial consultation from local financial advisors.
+Ask for your free consultation.
+Call us at 631-430-4445 or email us at david@dbnylaw.com.
+Please see our Google Reviews.
 Voted “Top Attorney” in the Divorce Category at AVVO.
 Voted “Best Family Law Attorney” for Client Satisfaction by the American Institute of Family Law Attorneys.

 PLAY VIDEO